annargrs/ldt/docs/source/Tutorial/installation.rst

 * Windows: we did not test this, but a binary package should be available from PyPi upon installation of pyenchant, and it should be possible to copy any required OpenOffice spellchecker dictionaries into pyenchant folder (advice from `here <https://faculty.math.illinois.edu/~gfrancis/illimath/windows/aszgard_mini/movpy-2.0.0-py2.4.4/manuals/PyEnchant/PyEnchant%20Tutorial.htm>`_).

+Next you will need to configure LDT and download some additional resources.
+See sections :ref:`Configuration file`, :ref:`Corpus-specific resources` and :ref:`Language-specific resources`.